 After you have added the product(s) to the cart, go to the checkout page and fill in your information as well as your payment details.

 As soon as the purchase is complete, you will immediately receive an email from me with links to download the products in PDF format.

 Feel free to download the PDFs and save them on your computer and/or print them off.

 At any time you can come back to this email and download the products as many times as you’d like, so make sure to save the email.

 Try my meal plan for the elimination diet today and if you’re not totally hooked, I guarantee a 100% refund within the first 30 days.
 That is how confident I am that you will love it!

 But if there is any reason you don’t, send me an email requesting your refund.
 No questions asked.

-I am not a medical doctor and the advice contained in this meal plan is not meant to replace or contradict that of your primary medical physician.
+I am not a medical doctor and the advice contained in this meal plan is not meant to replace or contradict that of your primary medical physician or healthcare provider.
 The advice is also not meant to diagnose, treat or cure disease or illness.
 Please consult your primary physician before making any major changes to your diet and/or medications.